Phoenix (manga): Live-action film

-A live-action film entitled Hi no Tori, based on the Dawn storyline, directed by Kon Ichikawa and including some animated sequences directed by Tezuka, was released in 1978.
+A live-action film based on the Dawn storyline, directed by Kon Ichikawa and including some animated sequences directed by Tezuka, was released in 1978.
 The cast included Tomisaburo Wakayama and Tatsuya Nakadai.
 It was released in the United States on VHS by Video Action under the cover title The Phoenix (Hinotori) in 1982, using a subtitled print, letterboxed only in the split-screen sequence.
 To date, the film is available on DVD only in Spain, where it is titled Fénix.
 The film included a brief appearance by Astro Boy, substituting for another character to illustrate his attempts to get on a horse.
 The score was co-composed by Michel Legrand and Jun Fukamachi.

 Anime

-Several volumes of Phoenix were adapted into anime.
+Most volumes of Phoenix were adapted into anime.
 The best-known feature film, Phoenix 2772, loosely adapts elements from various Phoenix volumes and other Tezuka works into a complete whole cloth scenario.
 A second animated feature, Phoenix: Karma Chapter was released on December 20, 1986, and was later succeeded by two sequel OVAs, Yamato Chapter and Space Chapter, in 1987.

-A 13-episode anime television series also aired in 2004 in Japan, and was released in English in October 2007 by Anime Works.
+A 13-episode anime television series aired in 2004 in Japan, and was released in English in October 2007 by Anime Works.
 The anime premiered in Jamaica on CVM Television in June 2017.

-A new anime adaptation by Studio 4°C, titled Phoenix: Eden17, is scheduled for streaming worldwide on Disney+ in 2023.

-Episode list
+A short film by the same staff as the TV series, Phoenix: Robe of Feathers, was released on July 17, 2004.

+Dōgo Onsen hot spring bathhouse released a three-episode net anime collaboration with Phoenix in 2019–2020.

+A four-episode anime ONA adaptation by Studio 4°C, titled Phoenix: Eden17, premiered worldwide on Disney+ (U.S. on Hulu) on September 13, 2023.
+It was directed by Shōjirō Nishimi, with character designs and animations handled by Tatsuzou Nishida, Eiko Tanaka serving as producer, and Katsunari Mano and Saku Konohana writing the series' scripts.
+A film version with a different ending, Phoenix: Reminiscence of Flower, premiered in Japanese theaters on November 3 of the same year.

 Video games

-A MSX adaptation of Karma was created by Konami.
+In 1987, Konami adapted the Karma arc to the MSX2 computer and the Famicom game console.
+Despite being based on the same material, they are completely different games (a vertical shoot 'em up and a horizontal platformer, respectively) produced by separate teams.

 The Phoenix also made a cameo appearance in the 2003 Astro Boy series and 2004 Astro Boy: Omega Factor game for the Nintendo Game Boy Advance, along with a number of other Tezuka characters.